UwUnsaac/Ecommerce-Artifacts/README.md

 Since we are from an Latin American university you have to know that our work was originally made in Spanish, so the website is in Spanish too.

 You can see the web application in production [here](https://e-commerce-uwunsaac.herokuapp.com).
+Our project has hosting in a Heroku free plan, so the server sometimes fall sleep, if you notice this when you try to open the website, please refresh your browser pressing F5 or ctrl+R.

 At the same time, you can see some captions of the application down here:
 - Login